dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/RemoteLoggerDemo.md

 This tutorial is designed for you to obtain a better understanding of the DJI Remote Logger Tool.
 It will teach you how to use it for showing application log messages on a simple webpage.

-You can download the project source code from Github Page by pressing the **Github Tag** on top of this tutorial.
+You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/DJIRemoteLoggerDemo).

 ## Introduction